flavius-dinu/chatgpt-pr-comment/README.md

 Optionally, you can specify a chatgpt model from this list: gpt-4, gpt-4-0314, gpt-4-32k, gpt-4-32k-0314, gpt-3.5-turbo, gpt-3.5-turbo-0301.

+Keep in mind, that you need access in order to use gpt-4, and right now API access is currently in limited beta.

 By default gpt-3.5-turbo, will be used.

 ## Usage Example